 - $12 for adminstrative fee (one off fee for new members only).

 The benefits of membership with Unit Owners Association of Queensland goes beyond the 'personal' advantages.
 Consider the following:

-UOAQ is the single organisation in Queensland representing both investment and residential unit owners only, not any other group.
+UOAQ is the single organisation in Queensland representing both investment and residential unit owners.
 As a recognized stakeholder, the Association meets with Government bodies in order to effect positive change within the industry.
 It is also worth noting that UOAQ is the only not-for-profit organisation in the entire stakeholder group.
 Thus the input provided is unbiased by any vested interests and is provided to promote the quality of, and, reduce the cost of, unit living for all Queensland unit owners.

 - Help Line.
 Referral and advice from a team with over 100 years’ cumulative experience and current knowledge of Government policy and recent QCAT and Adjudicators’ decisions.